-While an accident might seem like the quickest way to raise your car insurance premium, there are a few other factors that could make an even bigger impact on your auto insurance rates.
-Driving uninsured, having bad credit, or getting behind the wheel while under the influence are just a few instances that will raise your auto insurance premium.
+While an accident might seem like the quickest way to raise your car insurance premiums, there are a few other factors that could make an even bigger impact on your auto insurance rates.
+Some are beyond your control, but others, like driving uninsured, having bad credit, or getting behind the wheel while under the influence, are also ways to involuntarily raise your car insurance premiums.
 In fact, with many insurance companies, some bad decisions may even cost you your auto insurance coverage altogether.

 1. Driving Under the Influence

-Deciding to drive while under the influence of alcohol or drugs is one of the worst decisions you can make.
-Danger to yourself and others aside, you could also face legal fines and penalties if you’re caught, as well as lose your license.
-In addition, drivers who get a DUI often find themselves in special group of high-risk drivers who can say goodbye to cheap car insurance rates and discounts; you’ll be forced to pay higher car insurance premiums for a number of years.
+Driving while under the influence of alcohol or drugs is one of the worst decisions you can make.
+Not only are you a danger to yourself and others, but you could also face legal fines and penalties and lose your license if you’re caught.
+In addition, drivers who get a DUI often find themselves in a special group of high-risk individuals who can say goodbye to cheap car insurance rates and discounts; you’ll be forced to pay higher car insurance premiums for a number of years.

 You can expect your car insurance premiums to nearly double in the first year after a DUI.
-The higher premiums go away after time, but even three years later, you could be expected to pay significantly more than usual and miss out on special car insurance discounts.
+The higher premiums go away after time, but even three years later, you could pay significantly more than usual and miss out on special car insurance discounts.

 2. Having a Bad Credit Score

-Before you rack up excessive credit card debt or decide to not pay your bills, keep in mind that drivers with “excellent” credit tend to pay an average of $214 less than drivers with “good” credit, according to Consumer Reports.
+Before you rack up excessive credit card debt or decide to not pay your bills, keep in mind that drivers with the best credit tend to pay an average of $214 less than drivers with good credit, according to Consumer Reports.

 A poor credit score can negatively affect your car insurance premiums even more than a traffic violation on your driving record.
 On average in the United States, a driver with fair credit can expect to pay 27.6% more than someone with excellent credit.
 That comes out to about $232 more in premium payments every year.